Production ramp up and production release in anticipation

 95% of modifications documented by the tier one supplier are accepted by the OEM.
 However, the implementation will typically take place only 4 to 5 months after the documentation.

-SOS AIRCRAFT ON TARMAC aims to provide tier one suplliers with functionalities allowing not only to release production of modifications in anticipation but also to orderly “de stack” the modification in the low probability case where it is not approved.
+SOS AIRCRAFT ON TARMAC aims to provide aircraft manufacturers and tier one suplliers with functionalities allowing not only to release production of modifications in anticipation but also to orderly “de stack” the modification in the low probability case where it is not approved.
 Thus, in return for a managed risk, and the tools to manage it, an improved production ramp up and a decrease of late work can be achieved across the supply chain in a context of extended concurrent engineering.

 Aircraft conversion